mattw1285/mattw1285/README.md

 Anything you will find in here comes from the inner workings of my mind, so lord help us all.
 I aim to look back on all the work here and for it to be terrible.
 After all, how else would I validate that I had learnt anything!

-Currently interested in data engineering, dev tools and learning how to break prod!
+Currently interested in data engineering, dev tools and learning how to break prod in new and imaginitive ways!

 ---